Go Back

 • Add liners to a standard 12-cup muffin pan with liners or use nonstick cooking spray in each hole.

-• In the bowl of a stand mixer or in a mixing bowl, cream together butter and granulated sugar until creamy, about 5 minutes.
+• In the bowl of a stand mixer or in a mixing bowl with a hand mixer, cream together butter and granulated sugar until creamy, about 5 minutes.

-• Add in egg, buttermilk, and vanilla extract.
+• Add in the egg, buttermilk, and vanilla extract.
 Mix until combined.

 • In a separate bowl, sift together the rest of the flour, baking powder, and salt.